1/28/2025

 Steven Fisher

 Okay.
 And I guess just curious about the broader pricing environment now.
-You know, do you think that it's now kind of more stable that we're in this part of the downturn?
-And how confident can we be that sort of we've hit the low points on margins and pricing discounts for the year?
+Do you think that it's now kind of more stable that we're in this part of the downturn and how confident can we be that sort of we've hit the low point on margins and pricing discounts for the year?

 speaker